Singh Is Kinng: Plot

-Lakhan “Lucky” Singh, known as the "Kinng," is the kingpin of the Australian underworld, accompanied by his Sikh mafia associates Julie, Mika (Lucky's brother), Pankaj Udaas, Raftaar Mann, Dilbagh Singh and Gurbaksh Singh.
-In Lucky's birthplace in Punjab, another Sikh named Happy Singh often causes trouble despite his good intentions, leading the villagers to send him on a mission to Australia with his friend Rangeela to bring Lucky back and reunite him with his ill father, hoping to get rid of Happy for a while.
+Lakhanpal 'Lucky' Singh, also known as the 'Kinng', is the most powerful figure in the Australian criminal underworld.
+He is accompanied by his Sikh mafia associates: Julie, Mika (Lucky's younger brother), Pankaj Udaas, Raftaar Mann, Dilbagh Singh and Gurbaksh Singh.
+Meanwhile, in Lucky's birthplace of Punjab, Happy Singh, a well-meaning troublemaker, is sent on a mission to Australia with his friend Rangeela.
+The aim is to bring Lucky back and reunite him with his ill father, in the hope that Happy will be out of the way for a while.

-At the airport, their tickets to Australia get swapped with those of Puneet, who was headed to Egypt.
-Consequently, Happy and Rangeela find themselves in Egypt, where Happy meets Sonia, a lawyer, and falls in love with her, but they part ways without him expressing his feelings.
+However, at the airport, their tickets are swapped with those of Puneet, who is heading to Egypt.
+Consequently, Happy and Rangeela find themselves in Egypt, where Happy meets and falls in love with a lawyer named Sonia.
+However, they part ways before he can express his feelings.
 The two then proceed to Australia, where Lucky dismisses Happy's request to return to Punjab and throws him out.
-Stranded, Happy receives kindness from an elderly lady who offers him food despite being a stranger.
+Stranded, Happy is kind to an elderly lady, who offers him food despite him being a stranger.

-A series of incidents instigated by Happy result in Lucky getting severely injured and paralyzed.
-Surprisingly, Happy is then made the new Kinng by Lucky's associates, who misread Lucky's intention to kill him, much to Lucky's chagrin.
-The elderly woman who helped Happy reveals her plight: her daughter is returning from Egypt with a wealthy fiancé, revealed to be Puneet, and she is worried her daughter will discover they are now living in poverty due to her father's death.
-Happy offers her Lucky's mansion to stay in and has the mafia associates work for her.
-When the daughter arrives, Happy is shocked to see that she is Sonia.
-Although Sonia begins to fall for Happy, she is conflicted because of her relationship with Puneet, who grows increasingly suspicious of Happy.
-Over time, the members of Lucky's gang, inspired by Happy's kindness, begin to reform their lives.
-Puneet eventually learns Happy's true identity as the Kinng of the underworld and shares this revelation with Sonia.
-Initially shocked, she is later convinced by her mother, Rangeela, and Lucky's gang members that Happy wants nothing else but to see others happy and peaceful.
-Meanwhile, Puneet conspires with Mika, who wants to become Kinng himself, to kill Happy.
-Their motives differ: Puneet wishes to eliminate Happy to keep Sonia, while Mika wants to seize power.
+A series of incidents instigated by Happy leave Lucky severely injured and paralysed.
+Surprisingly, Happy is then made the new king by Lucky's associates, who have misinterpreted Lucky's intention to kill him — much to Lucky's dismay.
+An elderly woman who helped Happy reveals that her daughter is returning from Egypt with her wealthy fiancé, Puneet.
+She is concerned that her daughter will find out that they are now living in poverty following her father's death.
+Happy offers the woman and her daughter a place to stay in Lucky's mansion and employs the mafia associates to work for them.
+When the daughter arrives, Happy is shocked to discover that she is Sonia.
+Although she begins to fall for Happy, Sonia is conflicted because of her relationship with Puneet, who becomes increasingly suspicious of Happy.
+Inspired by Happy's kindness, the members of Lucky's gang gradually reform their lives.
+Puneet eventually learns Happy's true identity as the King of the Underworld and shares this information with Sonia.
+Initially shocked, Sonia is later convinced by her mother, Rangeela, and the gang members that Happy only wants to see others happy and at peace.
+Meanwhile, Puneet conspires with Mika, who wants to become king himself, to kill Happy.
+Their motives differ: Puneet wants to kill Happy in order to keep Sonia, while Mika wants to seize power.